googlegenomics/getting-started-bigquery/R/README.md

 ```

 <img src="figure/viz.png" title="plot of chunk viz" alt="plot of chunk viz" style="display: block; margin: auto;" />

-and its clear to see that number of variants within BRCA1 for each sample corresponds roughly to two levels.
+Its clear to see that number of variants within BRCA1 for each sample corresponds roughly to two levels.

 We can then examine the variant level data more closely: